Max Verstappen hit by grid penalty at Brazil Grand Prix in boost for Lando Norris

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Max Verstappen has been hit by a five-place grid penalty for the Brazil Grand Prix.
+Max Verstappen has been hit by a five-place grid penalty for the Brazil Grand Prix on Sunday.

 Red Bull put a new engine in his car ahead of the race in Sao Paulo and left the garage early in practice on Friday.

-The Dutch driver will hope to see results from the change in Saturday’s sprint race, but in qualifying he finished only fourth - and will be hoping the new engine can aid him in Brazil’s main race on Sunday, where overtaking is more commonplace.
+The Dutch driver finished fourth in the Saturday sprint race after receiving a five-second penalty post-race for a VSC infringement, dropping him back behind Charles Leclerc.
+Lando Norris now trails him by 44 points in the world championship ahead of qualifying at Interlagos on Sunday morning.

-It is the third penalty in two races for Verstappen after two 10-second penalties in Mexico due to separate incidents with title rival Lando Norris.
+It is the fourth penalty in two races for Verstappen after two 10-second penalties in Mexico due to separate incidents with title rival Lando Norris.

 Those setbacks saw Verstappen, who leads the Formula 1 drivers’ standings, finish sixth.
-Norris starts from second in Saturday’s sprint, with Oscar Piastri taking pole.
+Norris won the Saturday sprint, leading home a McLaren one-two.

 Those weren’t the only issues for the Dutch-Belgian, either.
 Verstappen was forced to change engines ahead of Saturday’s final practice, and although he avoided a penalty by using an engine within his existing set of power units, he has not delayed the penalty for long.